 Diagnosis in infants is suggested by a constellation of diarrhea, failure to thrive, and irritability.
-In adults, common symptoms may include chronic diarrhea, malabsorption, weight loss, and bloating.
-Additionally, the diagnosis should be suspected in individuals with unexplainable iron deficiency anemia, vitamin B12 or folate deficiency, chronically elevated liver function enzymes or chronic migraines.
+In adults, common symptoms include chronic diarrhea, malabsorption, weight loss, and bloating.
+The diagnosis should be suspected in individuals with unexplainable iron deficiency anemia, vitamin B12 or folate deficiency, chronically elevated liver function enzymes, or chronic migraines.

 Serologic testing with IgA anti-tissue transglutaminase (TTGA) is the single preferred test for screening for celiac disease.
-Additionally, screening for IgA deficiency with total IgA levels will help rule out a false negative IgA TTGA.
-Further serology that is useful when the diagnosis is in doubt includes TTGA IgG and deamidated gliadin peptide IgG.
-Patients should be on a gluten-rich diet, if possible, prior to any testing for celiac disease.
+Screening for IgA deficiency with total IgA levels will help rule out a false negative IgA TTGA.
+When there is a known IgA deficiency, TTGA IgG and deamidated gliadin peptide IgG are helpful., Patients should be on a gluten-rich diet, if possible, prior to any testing for celiac disease.

-Small intestine biopsy establishes the diagnosis and should be done to follow up any positive serology test., In equivocal cases or when a patient cannot tolerate a gluten-rich diet for at least 2 weeks, HLA haplotype testing may be useful.
+Small intestine biopsy establishes the diagnosis and should be done to follow up any positive serology test., Typical histological findings include intraepithelial leukocyte infiltration, villous atrophy, and crypt hyperplasia.
+Biopsy is also performed when there is strong clinical suspicion of celiac disease despite negative serological testing.
+In equivocal cases or when a patient cannot tolerate a gluten-rich diet for at least 2 weeks, HLA haplotype testing may be useful.
 HLA testing may also be done to determine susceptibility in offspring.
 Rarely, a follow-up biopsy may be performed for comparison after the patient has followed a gluten-free diet for 3-6 months.

 It may also be advisable to evaluate for vitamin and mineral deficiencies once the diagnosis is made.
-Laboratory work may include a complete blood count, serum iron, ferritin, copper, zinc, folate, vitamin B12, and the fat soluble vitamins A, D, E, and K.
+Helpful tests include a complete blood count, serum iron, ferritin, copper, zinc, folate, vitamin B12, and the fat-soluble vitamins A, D, E, and K.

 Nutritional adjustments are essential in the management of celiac disease.
 The key aspects of treatment are as follows:

 The oat grain does not contain gluten.
-However, some grain producers inadvertently contaminate oats with gluten-containing grains, prompting some producers to take pains to avoid cross-contamination and to label their products appropriately as gluten free.
+However, some grain producers inadvertently contaminate oats with gluten-containing grains, prompting some producers to intentionally avoid cross-contamination and to label their products appropriately as gluten free.
 In addition, some individuals with celiac disease do not tolerate even gluten-free oats, due to an immune reaction that is distinct from gluten sensitivity.

 Typically, however, oats can be consumed by people with celiac disease.
-Once the disease has become quiescent, many gastroenterologists will introduce oats to the diet (less than 2 g/d), and patients may eventually be able to tolerate 40- 60 grams per day.
+Once the disease has become quiescent, many gastroenterologists will introduce oats to the diet (less than 2 g/day), and patients may eventually be able to tolerate 40- 60 g per day (1/2 cup raw oats = 40 g).
 For patients sensitive to oats, as confirmed by the presence of oat-specific intestinal T cells, avoidance of oats is recommended.

-The prevalence of vitamin B-complex deficiency is between 5%-7% of persons with undiagnosed celiac disease, compared with 1% to 2% in a control population.
+The prevalence of vitamin B-complex deficiency is between 5-7% of persons with undiagnosed celiac disease, compared with 1-2% in a control population.
 About 5% of patients diagnosed with iron and/or folate deficiency were found to have histologically confirmed celiac disease after endoscopy and biopsy.
 In patients following a gluten-free diet for 10 years, 37% had low blood levels of folate, and 20% had low blood levels of vitamin B6.
-Between 20%-40% of untreated celiac patients appear to have poor vitamin B12 status.,
+Between 20-40% of untreated celiac patients appear to have poor vitamin B12 status.,

 Nutrition consultation to assist patient with diet changes, with outpatient follow-up as needed.